Updated on: 2/5/2019

 After any pedestrian accident, insurers may try to delay, deny or defend any of the events of the case.
 It's often a good idea to speak with an attorney before talking to the friendly adjuster who calls just to “see how things are going.”

 Any information given to the adjuster at this point will likely be used against you in the future.
 Some insurers even try to blame victims for their injuries, especially accidents in school zones.
 The adjuster will claim that kids are often listening to music, talking to a friend or using FaceTime, Instagram or Snapchat.
 That does not excuse a driver from acting reckless.
 After all, they are kids being kids.
 In many cases this has little or nothing to do with their injuries, especially when caused by a motorist’s negligence.

 Washington's School Zone Accident Attorneys

 Children are especially at risk for auto-pedestrian accidents because they do not always exercise the same level of caution as adult pedestrians and their decision-making capacities are not as developed.
-If your child was injured in a Washington state school zone accident, contact the experienced staff at Davis Law Group, P.S., today for a free consultation.
+If your child was injured in a Washington state school zone accident, contact the experienced child injury lawyers at Davis Law Group, P.S., today for a free consultation.
 We have the experience required to hold negligent drivers responsible.